 Section 3 - Interface and Timetable Information:- this section defines in detail the requirements of each business process.
 The MA cannot send flows using the Data Transfer Service (DTS).

-The UMSO can only send and receive flows using the DTS by utilising the LDSO role code.
-Where Section 3 identifies either the UMSO and/or the MA being the sender/and or recipient of a ‘D’ flow, the data items to be provided will be as included in the BSC SVA Data Catalogue, however the method of sending the information will be manual e.g. e-mail.
+Where Section 3 identifies either the UMSO and/or the MA being the sender/and or recipient of a ‘D’ flow, the data items to be provided will be as included in the BSC SVA Data Catalogue, however the method of sending the information may be manual e.g. e-mail, if the “D” flow is not supported for the UMSO or MA role code. .
 In any event the method shall be agreed between Parties/Party Agents in advance.

 Section 4 - Appendices: this section provides supporting information to this BSCP.